Can the latent signatures of quantum superposition be detected through correlation harvesting?: Introduction

 Considering that gravity is fundamentally a theory of spacetime geometry, any forthcoming quantum gravity theory should naturally incorporate the fundamental principles of quantum superposition into the framework of spacetime.
 This integration gives rise to ``spacetime superpositions'', wherein distinct spacetime geometries, not related by a global coordinate transformation, are coherently combined in a quantum superposition \cite{Christodoulou:2018cmk,Belenchia:2018szb,Giacomini:2021gei}.
-Recent work has constructed the quantum superposition of two nonrotating, chargeless Bañados-Teitelboim-Zanelli (BTZ) black holes with distinct masses, and the response of an UWD detector in this configuration has been subsequently analyzed \cite{Foo:2021exb}.
+A recent study \cite{Chakraborty:2024fsh} has for the first time investigated entanglement harvesting in superposed Minkowski spacetime, demonstrating that the superposition property of spacetime induces interference effects which can significantly enhance entanglement for the field.
+This work provides a more profound understanding of the interconnection between quantum nonlocality and the global structure of spacetime.
+In addition, J.Foo { \it et al.} \cite{Foo:2021exb} has constructed the quantum superposition of two nonrotating, chargeless Bañados-Teitelboim-Zanelli (BTZ) black holes with distinct masses, and the response of an UDW detector in this configuration has been subsequently analyzed.
 Their results demonstrate that the detector's response manifests discrete resonances at rational ratios of the superimposed masses.
 This phenomenon offers a novel perspective for understanding the fundamental nature of quantum gravity.
-Inspired by expectations of quantum gravity, we study an analogous problem: can the latent signatures of quantum superposition be discerned during the correlation harvesting process?
+Inspired by expectations of quantum gravity, we study a related problem: can the signatures of quantum superposition be discerned during the correlation harvesting process?